defenseunicorns/uds-core/docs/deployment/dns.md

 These service annotaions and their values are subject to change.
 Please reference documentation from your cloud provider to ensure their validity.
 {{% /alert-note %}}

-From here, you may configure your DNS provider to point at the IP addresses of these LoadBalancers.
+From here, you may create DNS records to associate each LoadBalancer with its appropriate domain name.